Interstate 70 in Missouri: Route description

 East of Blue Springs, I-70 takes on a rural highway as it leaves Jackson County.
 The highway remains this way for the next 100 mi, going through gently rolling terrain while it meets US 65 at a cloverleaf interchange and finally crossing the Missouri River at Rocheport just west of where it reaches the midsized college town of Columbia in the center of the state.
 Through Columbia, the highway is lined with restaurants and hotels and can get congested during University of Missouri sporting events.
 The highway leaves Columbia after an exit with St. Charles Road on the east end of town.
 East of Columbia, I-70 has an interchange with US 54 at Kingdom City, Route 19 at New Florence, and Route 47 at Warrenton.
 Then, it continues through more gently rolling terrain until it reaches Wentzville, where it meets I-64/US 61.
 Here, US 40 departs from I-70.
 It then expands to three lanes each direction to St. Louis.

 East of Wentzville, I-70 passes through the bedroom community of Lake St. Louis, then the growing towns of O'Fallon and St. Peters, and finally the historic city of St. Charles.
 It crosses over the Missouri River one last time on the Blanchette Memorial Bridge, which is actually made up of two bridges: the westbound span built in the late 1950s and refurbished in 2013 and the eastbound one completed in the late 1970s.

 Traffic volume increases as I-70 enters St. Louis County, requiring more lanes.
 There are as many as 13 lanes at one point.
 The section of I-70 from Fifth Street in St. Charles to I-270 is among the busiest section of highway in the state, with annual average daily traffic (AADT) counts approaching 165,000 in 2005.

 I-270 draws much of the traffic, so I-70 continues east through Bridgeton with only six lanes.
 After interchanges with Route 180 (St. Charles Rock Road) and US 67 (Lindbergh Boulevard), it passes on the southern edge of St. Louis Lambert International Airport and through several bedroom communities—including Edmundson, Berkeley, Ferguson, and Jennings—and crossing I-170 in the process.

 As it finally enters the city of St. Louis, motorists encounter what are signed as the "Express Lanes", known by the Missouri Department of Transportation (MoDOT) as the "reversible lanes".
 Two lanes in the middle of the freeway are separated from the eastbound and westbound lanes by Jersey barriers.
-Due to traffic pattern changes caused by the I-64 reconstruction, the lanes travel eastbound all day.
 MoDOT regularly monitors traffic patterns of this stretch of I-70 and will adjust the express lane traffic patterns accordingly.
 These lanes have no entrance or exit ramps, except at the ends.
 They extend approximately 8 mi from near Union Boulevard to just north of Downtown St. Louis.